kupl/MicSE/README.md

 ## About

-This project is funded by Tezos Foundation Grants as [Verification and Testing Infrastructure for Tezos Contracts](https://tezos.foundation/fourth-cohort-grants/).
+This project is funded by Tezos Foundation: [Verification and Testing Infrastructure for Tezos Contracts](https://tezos.foundation/fourth-cohort-grants/).

 Authored and maintained by **Jisuk Byun**, **Heewoong Jang**